What is breast cancer?

 Breast cancer symptoms in men

-The first symptom of breast cancer that men may notice is a painless lump under the nipple or areola.
+The most common symptom is a painless lump under the nipple or areola.
+The areola is the darker area around the nipple.

 Related pages